BEING ARRESTED IN FLORIDA

 If you are arrested on criminal charges, an officer transports you to the police station for “booking” or issues you a Notice to Appear.
 Booking usually involves taking your fingerprints, pictures, and performing other procedural requirements.
 If you do not post a bond you are held until your first appearance where your bond is reviewed.
 You are soon provided a court date and that court date is the arraignment.
 You are held in police custody pending your arraignment with a judge.
 It is in your best interest to exercise your right to remain silent except for requesting a DUI defense attorney who understands Florida law related to drunk driving charges.
 Anything you say to an officer or a prosecutor can be used against you during the trial.

-The arraignment hearing is a formal court hearing where the charges filed against the defendant by the prosecutor, are read aloud and the defendant is required to enter a formal response.
+The arraignment hearing is a formal court hearing where the charges filed against the defendant, by the prosecutor, are read aloud and the defendant is required to enter a formal response.
 If an attorney represents you, the arraignment may be rescheduled or eliminated.
 If you do not have an attorney, you must appear at the arraignment to hear the charges against you and enter a plea.
 At this time, the judge asks if you have an attorney.
-If you want an attorney but you cannot afford an attorney, the judge will order the appointment of an attorney to represent you in this matter.
-The appointed attorney will be an assistant public defender or court-appointed conflict counsel.
+If you want an attorney but you cannot afford an attorney, the judge will order the appointment of an attorney to represent you in the case.
+The appointed attorney will be an assistant public defender or court-appointed conflict counsel, or court-appointed private attorney that has signed a contract with the court system to work at reduced pricing.

 You have the right to be represented by an attorney at the arraignment hearing to advise you of your legal rights and provide legal advice.
 Representing yourself at the arraignment hearing can have serious negative consequences for your case and your future.